xumzheng/microsoft-graph-docs/api-reference/beta/resources/viva-learning-api-overview.md

 - [Get the specified metadata of a provider's ingested content](../api/learningcontent-get.md) in Viva Learning.
 - [Delete the specfied metadata of a provider's ingested content](../api/learningprovider-delete-learningcontents.md).

+## Allowlisting
+As part of Registration, we are going to Allow list your AppId for the tenant.
+To enable content ingestion from Partner for the tenant.
+You should provide your App Id https://aka.ms/contentsync

 >**Note**: Assignments and completed course records are not yet available in the employee learning API.

 ## What's new